 Medial Tibial Stress Syndrome is usually felt along the inside of the shin.
 In a specific area, or possibly two, somewhere along the length of the tibia.
-Most commonly it’s in the “distal third” that means the lower third of the tibia.
+Most commonly it’s in the lower third of the tibia.

 Deep Posterior Compartment Syndrome usually presents as pain along the whole length of the inside of the tibia.
 The deep posterior compartment comprises of the muscles that curl your foot, toes and big toe downwards.
 Namely Tibialis Posterior, Flexor Digitorum Longus and Flexor Hallucis Longus.